beelzebielsk/ttp-stocks/README.md

+All directions assume that you're starting in the root directory of the repository.
+Any time you see a series of commands like so:

+    npm install
+    npx sequelize db:migrate
+    npx sequelize db:seed:all
+    cd ..

+It is assumed that you're starting off in the repository root.
+So if you see one series:

+    cmd1
+    cmd2
+    ...

+And then another:

+    cmd3
+    cmd4
+    ...

+I'm assuming `cmd1` and `cmd3` are executed in the repository root.

 # Setting up this project

-All directions assume that you're starting in the root directory of the repository, and tell you to navigate back to the root directory when you're finished.
+In each set of commands, I tell you to navigate back to the root directory when you're finished.
 You don't have to navigate exactly as I've said if you know what you're doing.

 First, setup the backend:

-    cd backend
     npm install
     npx sequelize db:migrate
     npx sequelize db:seed:all